The Tools I Use

 # Computer, Desk and Phone

-I run dual monitors and my primary monitor is a Dell UltraSharp U2515H 2560x1440 monitor .
+I run dual monitors and my primary is a Ben RD320U 32" 4k monitor which I’ve written about.
+The secondary is a Dell UltraSharp U2515H 2560x1440 monitor.
 I wrote a huge guide on how pick to a monitor if you’re interested in how I came to that conclusion.
-I love it, and it was one of the most substantial upgrades I’ve made in 5 years.
-The other monitor is a 1920x1080 HP Pavilion 22xi which works well enough.
+It was written in 2017 but it still applies today.

 I assembled my workstation from individual parts back in 2014 and added a few accessories as time went on.
-Everything below was $850 back when I got it (some prices have went up a lot since then):
+Everything below was $850 back when I got it (some prices have went up a lot since then), it’s still going strong 10+ years later:

 - CPU: Intel i5 4460 @ 3.2GHz